omar-polo/plakar.io/content/articles/2025-03_02/index.md

 The Post-Parametrization attacks are more interesting to us as we are in this scenario.
-If we assume that an attacker knows the parameters of a chunker and can observe storage or traffic, they can obtain some level of informations about a backup repository.
+If we assume that an attacker knows the parameters of a chunker and can observe storage or traffic, they can obtain some level of information about a backup repository.

 ### Information leak